alfredos84/cuOPO/README.md

 ```
 Once the project was cloned, the user will find a parent folder `cuOPO` containing two other
 - `src`: contains the main file `cuOPO.cu`, the headers folder, and the bash file `cuOPO.sh` used to compile and execute the package by passing several simulations parameters.
-- `headers`: this folder contains the headers files needed to execute the package.
+- `src/headers`: this folder contains the headers files needed to execute the package.

 ### Bash file `src/cuOPO.sh`